ViggoZ/producthunt-daily-hot/README.en.md

    - `PRODUCTHUNT_CLIENT_ID`: Your Product Hunt API client ID.
    - `PRODUCTHUNT_CLIENT_SECRET`: Your Product Hunt API client secret.
    - `PAT`: Personal Access Token for pushing changes to the repository.
+   - `WORDPRESS_URL`: Your WordPress website URL.
+   - `WORDPRESS_USERNAME`: Your WordPress username.
+   - `WORDPRESS_PASSWORD`: Your WordPress password.

 2. **GitHub Actions Workflow:**

-   The workflow is defined in `.github/workflows/generate_markdown.yml`.
-It runs daily at 08:01 UTC (16:01 Beijing Time) and can also be manually triggered.
+   The workflow is defined in `.github/workflows/generate_markdown.yml` and `.github/workflows/publish_to_wordpress.yml`.
+It runs daily at 07:01 UTC (15:01 Beijing Time) and can also be manually triggered.

 ### Usage

-Once set up, the GitHub Action will automatically generate and commit a Markdown file each day with the top products from Product Hunt.
+Once set up, the GitHub Action will automatically generate and commit a Markdown file each day with the top products from Product Hunt, and automatically publish it to your WordPress website.
 These files are stored in the `data/` directory.

 ### Customization